nno24/fullstack-toolkit-p4/README.md

 [View the live project here.](https://resturant-booking-p4.herokuapp.com/)

 This is the official page for Pizza Heaven.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate.
-The booking system offers a staff user to see the bookings in the databse, via the admin page.
-And customers can place new booking with date, time, and number of people.
-They also have to incude an email address.
-For the production environment, the send mail function is not activated, but it's implemented.
+The site offers a booking system on a fictive resturant, where the user can make a reservation and manage the booking by updating, or cancelling directly from the website.
+If the user is authenticated / logged in, it's possible make more than one booking vs. if the user is not logged in, it's limited to one booking only.
+Email's are sent to the email provided in the booking as well, when 1) creating a new booking 2) updating, or
+3) cancelling.
+In addition to this, the user have a Bookings page where he/she can manage all the bookings.

 <h2 align="center">
     <img src="assets/pizza-heaven-responsive.PNG">